EmilyWarnerSoderholm/AMS_TMD2635/README.md

 ### Hardware

-Used with the ESP6288 breakout board
+Used PCB following recommended schematic in the datasheet, operated using the ESP6288 breakout board.

 ### License